asharma567/anomaly-detection-exercise/jog.md

 2. Are there any interesting patterns you can ascertain?
 Plot a few moving averages (with varying window lengths) on the plot.

 3. There may be some interesting patterns, try to find what might be the cause of some of these patterns.
 Look at a few of the other columns (think what might relate to page views) and try to find a correlated spike.
+    * Try to find out what happened on that day

 4. If you had to model this page view data, what distribution would you use (hint: it is one we have covered, we have count data, and it is an aggregate value)?